ankurk91/wp-google-analytics/readme.md

-# Ank Simplified Google Analytics
+# Google Analytics plugin for WordPress

 The most simplified WordPress Google Analytics Plugin with multi-site support.